RTI Response to Intervention | MTSS

 - Parent involvement.
 Schools implementing RTI provide parents information about their child’s progress, the instruction and interventions used, the staff who are delivering the instruction, and the academic or behavioral goals for their child.

-Please Note: RTI is considered general education, not special education.
+Please Note: RTI is not special education.
+Response to Intervention is considered general education.
 Procedural Safeguards do not apply, nor does any part of IDEA or IEP Laws.

 Why is my child in RTI?